sinlyu/webdav-ext/README.md

 # Search for all PHP files
 *.php

-# Search for eDoc Automate functions
+# Search for edoc Automate functions
 addAction

 # Search for JavaScript files